On the MWCC’s IN THE NEWS page calamitous news is rarely reported, but you can read it below.

 PROMISE TO FUND COMES WITH STRINGS

 March 14, 2019 - The MWCC applauds the Hobart City Council (first time in a long while) for seeking to list the eastern fave of the mountain as National Heritage and offers to help pay for the assessment on the condition that the cable car is operating.
 In other words: approve us and we will pay your bill.
 The offer does not even warrant comment by the HCC in response.
 It is a naked bribe.

-February 14, 2019 - The Development Application does not arrive but the secret Ministerial Authority covering the Works behind the DA is “obtained” by the Mercury.
-The Authority reveals that the proponents have two years to complete their surveys.
+February 14, 2019 - The Development Application does not arrive but the secret Ministerial Authority covering investigative works is “obtained” by Tasmanian Times.
+The Authority reveals the full extent of what it calls “destruction” and that the proponents have two years to complete their surveys.

 M.W.C.C.
 D.A.
 M.I.A.

-January 31, 2019 - The chairman of the MWCC told the Hobart City Council in December that the Development Application for the cable car would be lodged in January.
+January 31, 2019 - The chairman of the MWCC told the Hobart City Council in December 2018 that the Development Application for the cable car would be lodged a month later, in January.
 Perhaps the dog ate it or it is lost in the post, but It did not arrive in January.

 ORGAN PIPES OF NATIONAL HERITAGE SIGNIFICANCE

 December 04, 2018 - The Hobart City Council approves a proposal by Lord Mayor Reynolds and Alderman Briscoe to seek National Heritage status for the Organ Pipes.